Face turns red after drinking

 Dear Wanna drink,

-Because it's genetic, there isn't much you can do to prevent your red face.
-Tolerance levels and the severity of flushing and other symptoms vary from individual to individual, so you might want to test how much alcohol it takes before your rosiness becomes noticeable.
+Tolerance levels and the severity of flushing and other symptoms vary from individual to individual, so you might want to observe how much alcohol it takes before your rosiness becomes noticeable.
 If your coloring makes you self-conscious, sometimes the room is dark enough that people may not notice.
-If people do notice, they may think you are warm or excited to see them.
+If people do notice, they may think you're warm or excited to see them.
 You could also explain to any drinking partners why you're turning red, but it's likely they will soon forget about your flushed face.
+If your friends do tease you about your coloring, you may want to let them know it isn’t something you can control, and it isn’t funny to you.